ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

 Then review the log file and find the relevant error message in the rest of this document.

 ..
-For details on other ways to authenticate see LINKTOAUTHHOWTODOCS.
+For details on other ways to authenticate, see LINKTOAUTHHOWTODOCS.

 .. _unable_to_open_shell: